-Starting in the summer 2016, Nick left both PFI and the Burlington Recreation department and started working at MITRE, a federally funded research and development center.
-There, he has built proprietary software to verify memory sanitization of a classified system, he has assisted in development of a next generation GPS receiver’s software, and he has researched and tested the layer 2 security of network systems.
-Currently, he is continuing to work at MITRE full time over school breaks and the summer as well as part time during the school year.
+Starting in the summer of 2016, Nick started an internship at MITRE, a federally funded research and development center.
+There, he has built proprietary software to verify memory sanitization of a classified system, he has assisted in development of a next generation GPS receiver’s software, he researched and tested the layer 2 security of network systems, and he investigated different aspects of mobile device security.